 Editor: Please add the new paragraph below, after the 5th paragraph:

 An MSDU contained in an authenticated EBCS Data frame shall be forwarded to a higher layer via the EBCS filter.
 The EBCS filter shall be configured by the SME to filter out the undesired MSDUs if they do not have the corresponding EBCS content MAC address and the corresponding EBCS content ID.
 An EBCS traffic stream shall pass through the IEEE 802.1X Controlled Port even if the IEEE 802.1X Controlled Port is blocked (e.g., because the STA is not associated), and generate MA-UNITDATA.indication with the SA of the EBCS Data frame as the destination address and the TA of the EBCS Data frame as the source address.

+Since the IEEE 802.1X Controlled and Uncontrolled Port Filtering block shown in Figure 5-1 (MAC data plane architecture) does not exist in an unassociated non-AP STA, an EBCS DL traffic stream passes through the IEEE 802.1X Controlled and Uncontrolled Port Filtering block shown in Figure 5-1 (MAC data plane architecture).